 That ain't journalism, Sean.

-Well, journalism, I've said for a long time is dead.
+Well, journalism, I've said, for a long time, is dead.

-I mean, you know, imagine uh Alan Dershowitz commented on this that, you know, here we had a picture of Barack Obama.
+I mean, you know, imagine Alan Dershowitz commented on this that, you know, here we had a picture of Barack Obama.

 I think I was the only one to really do deep investigative reporting and vetting on Barack Obama's past.